 You can apply through UCAS from the start of September the year before you want to start university.

-You can still apply through UCAS for some courses between 16th January and 30th June.
 We will consider late applications at our discretion.

 If you plan to take a year out before you start university we would advise you to apply before you go on your gap year.
 You can then defer entry to your course to the following year.

 2. Your application

 UCAS will send your online application to our Admissions team where two members of staff will assess it.
 You will receive an acknowledgement from us by email so that you know we have received your application.
 You can keep up to date with the progress of your application and reply to your offers using UCAS Track.

 We consider all aspects of your application before we decide whether to offer you a place or invite you to interview.
 For some courses you need to provide evidence of work experience in your personal statement to show that you have taken steps to find out about the profession.

 Some of our courses require an additional selection round to help determine your suitability.
 Read our individual course webpages to find out if your chosen course requires an interview, portfolio or selection test.